 Using biometrics, like your face, to prove who you are online is safe, secure, and reliable.
 Matching a scan of your face to your ID documents is an important security feature which helps reduce the risk of identity crime and fraud.

 Your biometric information is protected by a range of safeguards.
-Identity services in the Australian Government Digital Identity System:
+Identity services in the Australian Government's Digital ID system:

-- will only use your biometric information to prove your identity
+- will only use your biometric information to verify your ID

-- will delete your biometric information after your identity is proven
+- will delete your biometric information after your ID is verified

 - need your consent each time they use biometric matching

-- use strong security and encryption to protect your identity.
+- use strong security and encryption to protect your ID.

-The Australian Government Digital Identity System has been designed with your security in mind.
+The Australian Government's Digital ID system has been designed with your security in mind.